cds-hooks/docs/docs/hooks/order-select.md

 ## Context

-The context of this hook distinguishes between the list of unsigned orders from the clinician's ordering session, and one or orders just added to this list.
+The context of this hook distinguishes between the list of unsigned orders from the clinician's ordering session, and the one or two orders just added to this list.
 The `selections` field contains a list of ids of these newly selected orders; the `draftOrders` Bundle contains an entry for all unsigned orders from this session, including newly selected orders.

 Field | Optionality | Prefetch Token | Type | Description
 ----- | -------- | ---- | ---- | ----